 Consequences of sexually exploiting a child over a phone or computer

-Section 18-3-405.4 of the Colorado Revised Statutes (C.R.S.) makes it a crime to use the internet or other electronic media to encourage a child to masturbate or to watch you masturbating.
+Section 18-3-405.4 of the Colorado Revised Statutes (C.R.S.) makes it a crime to use the internet or other online media to encourage a child to masturbate or to watch you masturbating.

 The crime is known as “internet sexual exploitation of a child.”